KCL-BMEIS/OOP/week1.md

 # Compiling our program

 The code we have written in the file `main.cpp` cannot be executed as it is.
-- it is _human reaadable_ code, designed for us to more conveniently express what the program should do
+- it is _human readable_ code, designed for us to more conveniently express what the program should do

 --